Amplitude-Developer-Docs/amplitude-dev-center/docs/data/iglu-api.md

 ---
-id: iglu-api
 title: Iglu API
+description: Use Iglu schema service APIs with Amplitude Data.
 ---

-Iteratively fully supports the Iglu schema service APIs as defined in [Iglu server](https://github.com/snowplow/iglu/wiki/Iglu-server#1-the-schema-service-apischemas).
+Amplitude Data fully supports the Iglu schema service APIs as defined in [Iglu server](https://github.com/snowplow/iglu/wiki/Iglu-server#1-the-schema-service-apischemas).
 This means that an Iglu client can retrieve schemas referenced by all incoming self-describing JSON objects and use them to validate and shred incoming events.

 To get started:

-1. Generate an API Token in your Iteratively account.
-This is the `apikey` that the Iglu client will use to authenticate itself to the Iteratively Iglu-compatible schema repository
+1. Generate an API Token in your Amplitude Data account.
+This is the `apikey` that the Iglu client will use to authenticate itself to the Amplitude Data Iglu-compatible schema repository.
     1. Browse to [Settings](https://data.amplitude.com/settings), select the API Tokens page, and create a new token
 2. Add another repository to your Iglu configuration file: